percona/percona-server-mongodb-operator/source/replication.rst

 When the Operator creates a new cluster, a lot of things are happening, such as electing the Primary, generating certificates, and picking specific names.
-This should not happen if we want Operator to run the cluster as *Replica*, so first of all the cluster should be put into unmanaged state by setting the ``unmanaged`` key in the ``deploy/cr.yaml`` configuration file to true.
+This should not happen if we want the Operator to run the *Replica* site, so first of all the cluster should be put into unmanaged state by setting the ``unmanaged`` key in the ``deploy/cr.yaml`` configuration file to true.